 - one strong espresso

-The best Espresso Martini I ever had was in one of my favorite bars in Prague, the Shrinks Office.
-The bartender asked if he could serve me something different from the classic Espresso Martini recipe, and, naturally, I gladly agreed.
-And what I got was outstanding.
-Rich in coffee flavor but with a much more intense and balanced flavor profile.
-Although he didn't reveal the exact ratios, he told me that he used Diplomatico Rum as the base spirit.
-For me, this is a game-changer, and I highly recommend mixing your next Espresso Martini with Rum instead of Vodka.
+One of the best Espresso Martinis I ever had was in one of my favorite bars in Prague, the Shrinks Office.
+The bartender asked if he could serve me something different from the classic Espresso Martini recipe - and what I got was outstanding.